moliver28/research-handbook/content/handbook/engineering/gitlab-com/policies/monitoring/_index.md

 ---
 title: "Monitoring of GitLab.com"
-description: "This policy specifies equirements for monitoring of GitLab.com"
+description: "This policy specifies requirements for monitoring of GitLab.com"
 controlled_document: true
 ---